 The NRC generates and receives many categories of documents and emails containing SUNSI.
 Inspectors are responsible for properly handling, marking (including portion marking when applicable), and protecting from unauthorized disclosure of SUNSI.
-See NRC’s internal webpage for additional guidance ().
+See NRC’s internal webpage for additional guidance (https://usnrc.sharepoint.com/sites/SUNSI).

-04.01 Requesting, Obtaining, Reviewing, and Disposing of Inspection-Related Information
+04.01 Requesting, Obtaining, Sharing, Reviewing, and Disposing of Inspection-Related Information

 Requesting Documents as Part of Inspection Preparation.

+Specific responsibilities and procedures that comply with the Paperwork Reduction Act (PRA) of 1995 are found in MD 3.54, “NRC Information Collections Program” and in YA-24-0072, “Paperwork Reduction Act Requirements” (non-public).

 Requests for documents or information needed either to prepare for an inspection or during an inspection are to be reasonable and should not unnecessarily burden the licensee, vendor, or applicant.
+Be cognizant of concurrent RFIs from other NRC entities.
+See the Office of Management and Budget’s (OMB’s) regulations in 5 CFR Part 1320, “Controlling Paperwork Burdens on the Public.”

 Inspectors should not request documents that already exist as NRC official records in ADAMS.

+Requests must be tailored to the specific inspection scope and limited to information necessary to meet inspection objectives.
+Inspectors shall ensure that information requests are directly linked to the specific inspection population, selected samples, or applicable inspection attributes.

 For team inspections, the lead inspector or team leader should prepare a list of documents that are needed for the inspection or that the inspector would like to have available upon arrival at the site.
 One accepted practice would be for the lead inspector or team leader to email the notification of inspection and request for information to the licensee, vendor, or applicant far enough in advance to allow for adequate preparations.
-However, if desired, a letter on the docket can be drafted to provide advance notification and avoid placing unnecessary burden on the licensee, vendor, or applicant.
+However, if desired, a letter on the docket can be drafted for this purpose to provide advance notification and avoid placing unnecessary burden on the licensee, vendor, or applicant.
 Inspectors should communicate lengthy requests for documents to the licensee, vendor, or applicant at least 30 days before the documents are needed when inspection lead time permits.
-Documents received through this process may become part of the working file or inspection record which would be subject to FOIA.
+These types of written or electronic requests are official records and should be placed in ADAMS.
+Documents received through this process may become part of the working file or inspection record which would be subject to FOIA requests.

-Resident and senior resident inspectors should periodically communicate to appropriate licensee staff the types of documents they will routinely use for inspection; may routinely be under NRC possession and control and subject to FOIA.
+Resident and senior resident inspectors should periodically communicate to appropriate licensee staff regarding the types of documents they will routinely use for inspection; also communicate that those documents may routinely be under NRC possession and control and thus may be subject to possible release via a FOIA request.

+The branch chief responsible for the inspection shall review the initial documentation request to ensure it meets the IMC 0620 guidance.

 Corresponding with the licensee, vendor, or applicant via email or phone is an appropriate method to request additional documents.